ana-gujabidze/Google-Oauth2/README.md

 Django + React web application allows to:

-- login to web application using Google OAuth2
+- login to the web application using Google OAuth2

-- have access to protected area only after being loged in
+- have access to protected area only after being logged in

-- without authentification to have access only to landing page, which has only Google login button
+- without authentification to have access only to the landing page, which has only a Google login button

 - view user email in navigation dropdown name after authentification, before that dropdown name is populated with Anonymous

-- refresh JWT without logging user out when only access token has expired
+- refresh JWT without logging the user out when only the access token has expired

 Example of protected area that is available only to authentificated users